The idea of Jiu Jitsu can be simple. You lock someone up so they can’t move.

 As you become skilled, you know how to better focus your attention.
 This is the main difference between beginners and experts.

-At Zenyo, we use Gibson’s ecological approach as the basis for our training.
+At Zenyo, we use Gibson’s ideas as a key element for our training.

-We help you to be ecological.
+We help you to be flexible and adaptive.
 We help you learn to focus so that you can make your own decisions.
 This ability to direct your attention is something that always can be developed.

 “The achievements of a perceptual system are susceptible to maturation and learning,” Gibson wrote.
 “The information that is picked up becomes more and more subtle, elaborate, and precise with practice.
 One can keep on learning to perceive as long as life goes on.”